vjcspy/exam-with-ai/README.md

 - `ActionButton`: Styled buttons for actions
 - `ImageAlignment`: Sliders for image area selection
 - `ImageWithSelection`: Displays image with selection overlay
+- `Select`: Custom select component for configuration options in the Settings screen

 ## How to Use